rollingedit/YouTube-Album-Splitter/README.md

 YouTube's best audio is often already Opus.
 When the source audio is already Opus, keeping the output as Opus avoids unnecessary re-encoding and keeps file sizes small.

+## Optional AAC Conversion

+Opus is the default because it is usually the best match for YouTube audio.
+If you need wider compatibility, type `aac` at the prompt after downloading songs.

+The AAC converter scans the `YouTube Album Splitter Songs` folder for `.opus` files and turns them into `.m4a` AAC files.
+This is a real audio conversion, so it can take longer than the normal download/split step.

+During conversion, the tool:

+- creates a clean audio-only `.m4a` file,
+- strips leftover chapter/data streams so the file behaves like one normal song,
+- extracts a square cover image from the Opus file,
+- writes M4A-native title, artist, album, album artist, track number, and cover art tags,
+- replaces any matching `.m4a` from an earlier run,
+- deletes the original `.opus` only after the matching `.m4a` is created and tagged successfully.

+If conversion fails for a file, the original `.opus` file is kept.

 ## Requirements

 Windows is required.